 Yes, you can use JxBrowser in Java Applet and JWS applications like standard Java library.
 You can find more information about it in JxBrowser Programmer’s Guide .

-A: Yes, you can purchase JxBrowser Source Code License; it is provided on a per developer basis.
+A: Yes, you can purchase JxBrowser Source Code Licence; it is provided on a per developer basis.
 Please contact our sales team if you are interested in this option.

-The Project license is tied to one project only.
+A: The Project licence is tied to one project only.